Saturday of Week 3 of Lent – First Reading

 (Ps 37:11)

 Perhaps ‘gentle’ is the better rendering.
 It suggests someone who is kind and caring and not particularly assertive and dominating.
 In our rough and tumble society, such people normally get pushed aside and can thus be classed among the ‘lowly’ and the ‘humble’.
 But they are not necessarily ‘meek’, which suggests people who allow themselves to be trampled on.
 Rather, they belong to those who subscribe to active non-violence.
-That is, they will never resort to any form of violent behaviour to achieve their goals, but they are active and pro-active, not passive – or meek.
-We might think of a person like Martin Luther King, Jr. To be ‘gentle’ in this sense requires a great inner strength and, of course, in the Kingdom there is a very desirable need for such people.
+That is, they will never resort to any form of violent behaviour to achieve their goals, but they are active and pro-active, not passive—or meek.
+We might think of a historical figure like Martin Luther King, Jr. To be ‘gentle’ in this sense requires a great inner strength and, of course, in the Kingdom there is a very desirable need for such people.
 It is there that they will come into their own.

 In some texts this Beatitude is interchanged with the following and sometimes it is presented as an addition to the first about the “poor in spirit”, where ‘gentle’ is understood as ‘lowly’.
 In this case there would only be seven Beatitudes, a more biblical number.